This guide explains all you need to know about getting a colonoscopy in Singapore, as well as the cost factors of a

 2. Your cooperation with the procedure

-Even though you will likely be sleep through the entire procedure and have no recollection, your body is actually reacting to the endoscopy procedure.
+Even though you will likely be asleep through the entire procedure and have no recollection of what happens, your body is actually reacting to the endoscopy procedure.
 Occasionally, patients can resist the procedure to the point that the scope has to be aborted.

 After the scope has been completed, you will rest in the recovery area until you are fit enough to be discharged from the centre safely.

 How painful is the colonoscopy procedure?

-A colonoscopy is uncomfortable mainly due to the distension of the colon.
+A colonoscopy is uncomfortable mainly due to the distension (enlargement) of the colon.

 This results from the air pumped into the colon, as well as the sensation of the colonoscope inside the intestines.